Bunk Bed Safety - Federal Law and the Consumer Product Safety Commission CSPC

 The Consumer Product Safety Commission is looking out for you and regulates the manufacture and import of bunk beds at the Federal level.
 ASTM International adds its own Standard Consumer Safety Specification for Bunk Beds as guidance.
 You'll often see the follow items referenced on bed bunk products or by manufacturers.

-In addition, in 2008 some additional requirements were adding through the Consumer Product Safety Improvement Act of 2008 for children's bunk beds around surface coating, lead and phthalate content limits, testing and certification, and tracking label requirements.
+In addition, in 2008 some additional requirements were added through the Consumer Product Safety Improvement Act of 2008 for children's bunk beds around surface coating, lead and phthalate content limits, testing and certification, and tracking label requirements.
+This act added significant regulatory and enforcement tools to the CPSC toolbelt and imposed new testing and documentation requirements, especially around children's products.

 What is a bunk bed?